(scroll naar beneden voor Nederlandse tekst)

 These artificial rarities are the most intriguing because they often resemble naturally grown objects.

-Read more in this article of Mitchell Whitelaw, published by MIT Press in the journal Artificial Life:
+Read more: article author Mitchell Whitelaw, MIT Press Artificial Life journal: